prathmesh0work/SQL-practice/README.md

-# SQL Quest — Advanced SQL Practice
+# SQL Quest — Advanced SQL Practic

 A hands-on MySQL practice repository where I solve SQL problems daily using a realistic e-commerce database.
 The repository documents my learning journey through progressively advanced SQL concepts, with each practice session saved as a separate SQL file.